heksbeks/qjsonpath/README.md

 If brackets do not have correct syntax or a number in it, they are parsed as a attribute name without any warning.

 ## Path List
+Path is specified as a QVariantList.
 No separator is needed, names can have any character in it, even separator and brackets are allowed.
-A list consists of strings and integers only.
+The list consists of strings and integers only.
 A string is always an attribute name in an object, an integer is always an index in an array.

 ## Array Indexes
 If an array index is negative it counts down from the top, -1 for example would be the last array element.
 Indexes start at zero.